Lulu Mall, Hyderabad: Architecture

 The LuLu Mall Hyderabad is spread over 500,000 sq ft of retail space.
 It comprises six floors of shopping and four basement levels of parking.
 The steel‑and‑glass facade was redesigned by a European consultant to improve natural lighting and energy efficiency, while the open‑plan atrium rises through all six retail levels, flooded with daylight via a 20 m × 10 m skylight.

-A 200,000 sq ft LuLu Hypermarket anchors the ground level, with 2 lakh sq ft dedicated to grocery and fresh‑produce sections engineered for optimized cold‑chain logistics and hygenic workflows.
+A 200,000 sq ft LuLu Hypermarket anchors the ground level, with 2 lakh sq ft dedicated to grocery and fresh‑produce sections engineered for optimized cold‑chain logistics and hygienic workflows.
 Entertainment facilities include a 1,400‑seat Cinepolis multiplex, a 20,000 sq ft Funtura rides zone, and a 15‑outlet multi‑cuisine food court with a combined seating capacity of over 500.
 The mall's mechanical services central HVAC plants, 12 high‑speed elevators, and 8 escalators are housed in a discrete service core, ensuring streamlined circulation and minimal visual clutter.